databendlabs/databend/website/blog/2022-11-30-databend-weekly-70.md

 - i18n support with crowdin ([#8987](https://github.com/datafuselabs/databend/pull/8987), [#8997](https://github.com/datafuselabs/databend/pull/8997), etc.)

-### Thoughtful Bug Fix :wrench:
+### Bug Fixes :wrench:

-**base**
+**Base**

 - try fix lost tracker ([#8932](https://github.com/datafuselabs/databend/pull/8932))

-**meta**
+**Meta**

 - fix share db bug, create DatabaseIdToName if need ([#9006](https://github.com/datafuselabs/databend/pull/9006))

-**mysql handler**
+**Mysql handler**

 - fix mysql conns leak ([#8894](https://github.com/datafuselabs/databend/pull/8894))

-**processors**
+**Processors**

 - try fix update list memory leak ([#9023](https://github.com/datafuselabs/databend/pull/9023))

-**storage**
+**Storage**

 - read and write block in parallel when compact ([#8921](https://github.com/datafuselabs/databend/pull/8921))

-## News
+## What's On in Databend

-Let's take a look at what's new at Datafuse Labs & Databend each week.
+Stay connected with the latest news about Databend.

 #### Preview of Infer Schema

-To load data from a stage or location, users need to create table first.
-However, sometimes users don't know the file schema, or the schema is too complex / too simple to be input by users.
+You usually need to create a table before loading data from a file stored on a stage or somewhere.
+Unfortunately, sometimes you might not know the file schema to create the table or are unable to input the schema due to its complexity.

-Allowing infer schema from existing files makes our users' lives easier.
-Also, this feature will unlock the databend from implementing `select * from @my_stage`.
+Introducing the capability to infer schema from an existing file will make the work much easier.
+You will even be able to query data directly from a stage using a SELECT statement like `select * from @my_stage`.

 ```sql
 INFER 's3://mybucket/data.csv' FILE_FORMAT = ( TYPE = CSV );